samglover/text-editor-tweaks/README.md

 # Text Editor Tweaks for WordPress

-This is a super-simple WordPress plugin.
-I mostly edit using the Text tab of the WordPress editor (as opposed to the TinyMCE Visual editor) and I just wanted to make the font a bit bigger.
-So that's what it does.
+This is a super-simple WordPress plugin that makes the Visual and Text tabs of the WordPress editor look a bit better than stock.